Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Batch Preparation

 \subsubsection{Fanout}

 The fanout is another key parameter in GNN training.
-We find that fanout affects the convergence speed of the model.
+To investigate the impact of fanout on training, we compare the accuracy and convergence speed of GNN models under different fanouts on the Ogbn-arxiv dataset.
 As shown in Figure \ref{fig:fanout-exp}, the accuracy of the GNN model shows a trend of "first increase and then decrease" as the fanout increases, while the convergence speed shows the opposite.
-To investigate the impact of fanout on training, we compare the training accuracy and convergence speed of GNN models under different fanouts on the Ogbn-arxiv dataset.
 We think this phenomenon is related to the degree of vertices.
 Most real-world graphs are skewed (e.g., social networks, e-commerce networks, and citation networks), which means that only a few vertices have very large degrees, while most vertices have small degrees.
 Hence, a fixed fanout is not conducive to these power-law graphs.
 We find that low-degree vertices are better suited for smaller fanouts, while high-degree vertices are more appropriate for larger fanouts.

-To illustrate this point, we select four typical fanout values based on the results shown in Figure \ref{fig:fanout-exp}: the smallest fanout (4, 4), the best-performing fanout (8, 8), and two larger fanout (16, 16) and (32, 32).
+To illustrate this point, we select four typical fanout based on the results in Figure \ref{fig:fanout-exp}: the smallest fanout (4, 4), the best-performing fanout (8, 8), and two larger fanout (16, 16) and (32, 32).
 Then, we measure their prediction accuracy on low-degree and high-degree vertices using the Ogbn-arxiv dataset.
 As shown in Table \ref{table:predict-acc-degree}, as fanout increases, the prediction accuracy on low-degree vertices decreases while the accuracy on high-degree vertices increases.
 This is because, for low-degree vertices, using smaller fanouts can enhance the randomness of sampling while preserving the integrity of graph information.
 However, using smaller fanouts for high-degree vertices may result in too few neighbor samples, making it challenging to learn the complete graph structure during training.